News / May 29, 2026

 Then the story turns.

 He says he was there in person, not in a remote-viewing session.
 He describes walking through a building with piles of aircraft wreckage, then seeing a control panel in one debris pile.
-The short line he says he spoke in the hangar is the episode's hinge: "That's out of a UFO."
+The short line he says he spoke in the hangar turns the episode: "That's out of a UFO."

 According to Buchanan, the remark echoed, a colonel came out, and he was removed from the place.